Skip to main content

 (in tCO2e/S$M revenue)

-The basis of preparation for the above Selected Portfolio Emissions Metrics can be found here (the “Reporting Criteria”).
+The basis of preparation for the above Selected Portfolio Emissions Metrics is set out in Appendix I (the “Reporting Criteria”).

-Our assurance engagement was with respect to the financial year ended 31 March 2023 information only and we have not performed any procedures with respect to other periods or elements included in the TR 2023 and, therefore, do not express any conclusion thereon.
+Our assurance engagement was with respect to the financial year ended 31 March 2024.
+We have not performed any procedures with respect to (i) earlier periods and (ii) any other elements included in the TR 2024, and therefore do not express any conclusion thereon.

 Management’s Responsibility

-Management is responsible for establishing suitable criteria for preparing the Portfolio Emissions Metrics and for the preparation of the Portfolio Emissions Metrics in accordance with the Reporting Criteria.
+Management is responsible for establishing suitable criteria for preparing the Selected Portfolio Emissions Metrics and for the preparation of the Selected Portfolio Emissions Metrics in accordance with the Reporting Criteria.

-The Selected Portfolio Emissions Metrics has been prepared to assist management to report the Selected Portfolio Emissions Metrics to Temasek’s Board of Directors and for inclusion in the TR 2023 using the Reporting Criteria designed for this purpose.
+The Selected Portfolio Emissions Metrics have been prepared to assist management to report the Selected Portfolio Emissions Metrics to Temasek’s Board of Directors and for inclusion in the TR 2024 using the Reporting Criteria designed for this purpose.
 As a result, the Selected Portfolio Emissions Metrics may not be suitable for another purpose.

 We have complied with the independence and other ethical requirements of the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.